 It can be difficult for doctors to notice these signs during a routine physical exam.
 This is why routine dental examinations are so important.
 A patient may not notice signs of sleep apnea by themselves.

-If you have been diagnosed with sleep apnea, then a dentist can fit you with a customized dental device to wear at night.
+If you have been diagnosed with sleep apnea by a sleep specialist, then a dentist can fit you with a customized dental device to wear at night.
 This type of mouthguard can prevent your tongue or jaw from falling back and obstructing your airway.
 If you grind your teeth at night as well, then this dental device can also prevent you from grinding and causing damage to your teeth.
 A dentist can also recommend restorative options for you if grinding has already damaged your teeth.